simon202235/zkpool-doc/docs/overview.md

 The ZKPool will have the following milestones:

-- Centralized solution for one ZKP project
+- Connect one ZKP project (Done)
-- Connect multiple ZKP projects with the unified ZKP provers
+- Connect multiple ZKP projects with the UMP (Universal Modular Prover) (Ongoing)
-- Fully decentralized ZKP computing pool
+- Fully decentralized ZKP computing pool via Super-UMP (TBD)